jbelyeu/unfazed/README.md

 * In a duplication, the allele balance of the de novo CNV's origin parent should be about double in proportion to the allele from the other parent.

 ## How to use it
 Unfazed is available for install from conda.
-You must have or install at least Python 3.5.
+Requires at least Python 3.5.

 `conda install unfazed `